IBM/cloud-enterprise-examples/iac/21-ocp-vcp-pwx/README.md

 ## Notes on Portworx setup

 Portworks requires workers in VPC that are 16cpu/64GB (or 32) so the bx2.16x64 profile should be used at a minimum for the worker nodes.
+The minimum steps necessary are shown here along with related links to the relevant IBM Cloud documentation sections.

 Separate unformatted volumes need to be attached to the workers.
 The IAC code in this folder will create a VPC, OpenShift cluster and volumes that can me bound to the workers.
 These steps provide a fast path to manually completing the installation based on information from [Storing data with Portworx](https://cloud.ibm.com/docs/openshift?topic=openshift-portworx).